What are your struggles as an entrepreneur?

 What’s your number #1 struggle as an entrepreneur?

 More About Guest Contributor

-Sierra Annastasia is a visual designer + business strategist at Choice By Sierra.
+Sierra Annastasia is a visual designer + business strategist.
 She helps those who are limited by time and money overcome their obstacles and proceed with strategy so they can create a meaningful online presence and ultimately grow their business through passive income streams they never even thought possible.